-Prospect aims to generate and maintain unrestricted revenue reserves which approximates to their requirements to meet a 4-month working capital requirement on an ongoing basis.
-The current average 4-month working capital requirement amounts to approximately £815,525.
+Prospect aims to generate and maintain unrestricted revenue reserves which approximates to our requirements to meet a 4-month working capital requirement on an ongoing basis.
+The current average 4-month working capital requirement amounts to approximately £1,118,710.
 Current revenue reserves meet this aim and are backed by cash reserves.